Megan Carter

-Megan Nicole Carter (born May 23, 2001) is a Canadian professional ice hockey defenceman for the Seattle Torrent of the Professional Women's Hockey League (PWHL).
-She previously played for the Toronto Sceptres of the PWHL.
+Megan Nicole Carter (born May 23, 2001) is a Canadian professional ice hockey defenceman for PWHL Las Vegas in the Professional Women's Hockey League (PWHL).
+She previously played for the Seattle Torrent and the Toronto Sceptres of the PWHL.
 She played college ice hockey at Northeastern.

 Early life

 Carter attended Craig Kielburger Secondary School, where she played field hockey and ultimate frisbee.
 She then played ice hockey for two seasons with the Stoney Creek Jr. Sabres of the Provincial Women's Hockey League.

 Playing career

 College

 Carter began her collegiate career for Northeastern during the 2019–20 season.
 During her freshman year, she recorded two goals and 11 assists in 38 games.
 Following the season she was named to the Hockey East All-Rookie Team.
 During the 2020–21 season in her sophomore year, she recorded five goals and seven assists in 25 games.
 During the 2021–22 season in her junior year, she recorded two goals and 12 assists in 38 games.

 During the 2022–23 season in her senior year, she recorded five goals and 17 assists in 30 games, and ranked second on the team with 55 blocked shots.
 Following the season she was named to the All-Hockey East First Team and Co-Hockey East Defender of the Year.
 On May 9, 2023, she was named team captain for the 2023–24 season.
 As a graduate student, she recorded four goals and 21 assists in 34 games.
 Led all Hockey East defensemen with 25 points.
 Following the season she was named to the All-Hockey East First Team and Hockey East Defender of the Year for the second consecutive season.